These features and Databricks platform improvements were released in November 2022.

 You can now filter by job name with the List all jobs operation (

 databricks_cluster resource, validation for

 databricks_repo resource, auto-detection of AWS CodeCommit URLs in the

 databricks_repo resource, and much more.
 For details, see the changelog.

 November 1, 2022

 You can now search for tables that are registered in Unity Catalog using the search dialog located at the top of every page in the Databricks workspace UI.
 You can search on table names, table comments, column names, and column comments.
 Only tables that you have permission to see appear in search results.
-There is no longer a separate table search feature in Data Explorer.
+There is no longer a separate table search feature in Catalog Explorer.

-For details, see Search for workspace assets.
+For details, see Search for workspace objects.